|

 What do you do musically, when you come

-back from work late in the evening, too tired for a concentration
+back late in the evening, too tired for a concentration

-demanding musical instrument or even more the need for sheet music? - But
+demanding musical instrument or even the need for sheet music? - But

 feeling inside yourself a longing for your own, healing and harmonious